 Martin Koning-Bastiaan is responsible for the iStar research regulatory system and the diSClose conflicts of interest system.
 These systems support research compliance for several regulatory committees, including the Institutional Review Boards (IRBs) at USC and CHLA; the conflicts of interest in research committees at USC and CHLA; the Institutional Animal Care and Use Committee (IACUC) at USC; and the Biosafety and Radiation Safety committees at USC.
 He has been at USC since 2006.
+Martin holds a Doctorate in Regulatory Science from USC, Master’s degree in Educational Theory from Stanford University, and a Master’s of Science in Regulatory Science from USC.

 Prior to his current position at USC, he worked as Director of Technology for MERLOT, an international consortium of universities collaborating on the use of online educational resources, originating out of the California State University system.
 Martin was responsible for the design and implementation of the MERLOT system.
 He began his technical career as a research scientist in Apple’s Advanced Technology Group in 1997.
-Martin holds a Master’s degree in Educational Theory from Stanford University and is currently working on a doctorate in Regulatory Science at USC.

 Johnson Kwong is responsible for coordinating the change control efforts for the IACUC, IBC, and RSC electronic regulatory compliance systems used by both USC and CHLA.
 During his tenure, he implemented SSO authentication with Shibboleth and Okta for applications supported by RTS.
 He also worked on several projects involving integration with KC, OnCore, Workday, and Huron technologies.
 He has been with USC since 2012.